ckgresla/website/collections/_posts/2022-10-30-bayesianstats.md

   - \\( P(B | A) \\) -- the Likelihood, is our probability of an observation occuring given our Prior (given class \\(y \\) the likelihood of the observing the data)
   - \\( P(A) \\) -- the Prior Probability, the probability of our Prior occuring (just the data being observed)
   - \\( P(B) \\) -- the Data, this normalizes our calculation (without which we would have unnormalized probabilities)
-- **The Terms**; Prior and Belief, can kind of be used interchangably, fundamentally they refer to our background information that when combined with data lets us calculate the probability of the belief being the case (say the probability of fraud occuring given some set of data, this is the prior/belief that we want to estimate a probability of occurence for given some observed data)
+- **The Terms**; Prior and Belief, can kind of be used interchangably, fundamentally they refer to our background information that when combined with data lets us calculate the probability of the belief being the case (say the probability of fraud occuring given some set of data, this is the prior/belief that we want to estimate a probability of occurrence for given some observed data)

-#### Unormalized Posterior Comparison of Cakes
+#### Unnormalized Posterior Comparison of Cakes

-- If we forgo the normalization (dividing by likelihood of data) we can still get meaningful insights from comparing two, unormalized, Bayesian Posteriors (doing just the top portion of the theorems' calculation) -- this is done by _comparing the ratios_ to one another, here is an example:
+- If we forgo the normalization (dividing by likelihood of data) we can still get meaningful insights from comparing two, unnormalized, Bayesian Posteriors (doing just the top portion of the theorems' calculation) -- this is done by _comparing the ratios_ to one another, here is an example:
   - **Our Priors**:
   - \\( P(cheesecake) = 0.9 \\)
   - \\( P(angelcake) = 0.12 \\)